 After Djair Parfitt-Williams gave West Ham a 1-0 victory in front of over 10,000 fans in the first leg at the Boleyn Ground, Will Annan levelled the tie in stoppage-time at Hull's KC Stadium, before goalkeeper Raphael Spiegel was the hero for the visiting Hammers.

-West Ham’s Premier League Cup success follows the 2014/15 triumph by Southampton, and Reading winning the inaugural competition in 2013/14.
+West Ham’s Premier League Cup success followed the 2014/15 triumph by Southampton, in front of over 12,000 spectators at St Mary's Stadium for their second leg victory against Blackburn Rovers.
+Reading won the inaugural competition in 2013/14.

 2015/16 West Ham United